 Google has dipped its toes into the consumer hardware business in the last few years.
-While it started off rocky *ahem Google Glass* the tech giant quickly redeemed itself with its line of Pixel smartphones, Pixelbooks, and Google Home products.
-This year, Google may re-enter the wearables market with its first smartwatch, the Pixel Watch.
+While it started off rocky — ahem, Google Glass — the tech giant quickly redeemed itself with its line of smartphones, Pixelbooks, and Google Home products.
+Eventually, it may re-enter the wearables market with its first smartwatch, the Pixel Watch.
 Here’s everything you need to know.

-Since we’re still several months away from a possible Pixel Watch announcement, details on the rumored smartwatch are sparse.
+Since we’re still a while away from a possible Pixel Watch announcement, details on the rumored smartwatch are sparse.
 But we do expect the Pixel Watch to ship with flagship-quality hardware.